PowerDNS/pdns/docs/markdown/authoritative/backend-generic-sql.md

 - `is-our-domain-query`: Checks if the domain (either id or name) is in the 'domains' table.
 This query is run before any other (possibly heavy) query.

-- `insert-zone-query`: Add a new NATIVE domain.
+- `insert-zone-query`: Add a new domain.
+This query also requires the type, masters and account fields
 - `update-kind-query`: Called to update the type of domain.
 - `delete-zone-query` Called to delete all records of a zone.
 Used before an incoming AXFR.
 - `delete-domain-query`: Called to delete a domain from the domains-table.